kkots/ggxrd_hitbox_overlay_2211/README.md

 ; When this setting is false, then, whenever the opponent enters blockstun, the time that you spent idle ; before that gets included in the frame advantage with a +.
 For example:
 ; You shoot a projectile and then recover.
 Then you and the opponent are just standing there for 1000000 frames.
-; Then, the projectile that you shot puts the opponent into blockstun for 1 frame.
+; Then, the projectile, that you shot, puts the opponent into blockstun for 1 frame.
 Your frame advantage will be 1000001.
 ; Setting this to true will cause the idle time that you spent before the opponent entered blockstun to not be included ; in your frame advantage, and your frame advantage in the example above will be just +1.
-; After changing this setting you don't need to repeat the last move, as the 'Frame Adv.' field will get updated automatically. frameAdvantage_dontUsePreBlockstunTime = false
+; After changing this setting you don't need to repeat the last move, as the 'Frame Adv.' field will get updated automatically. frameAdvantage_dontUsePreBlockstunTime = true

 ; Specify true or false.
-; Setting this to true will skip grab animations such as ground throw or some supers that connected in the framebar. skipGrabsInFramebar = true
+; Setting this to true (default) will skip grab animations such as ground throw or some supers that connected in the framebar. skipGrabsInFramebar = true

 ; Specify true or false.
-; When this setting is true, if a grab or super is skipped because of the "skipGrabsInFramebar" setting, ; a white line made out of small diagonal hatches will be displayed on the framebar in places where the grab or super was skipped. showFramebarHatchedLineWhenSkippingGrab = true
+; When this setting is true (default), if a grab or super is skipped because of the "skipGrabsInFramebar" setting, ; a white line made out of small diagonal hatches will be displayed on the framebar in places where the grab or super was skipped. showFramebarHatchedLineWhenSkippingGrab = true